Available in Classic and VPC

 - Delete tag: Delete a tag applied to a Docker container image.

-- Tag name: Name of tag applied to Docker container image.
+- Tag name: Name of the tag applied to the Docker container image.

-- Compressed size: The size of the Docker container image that the tag is applied to.
+- Compressed size: Size of the Docker container image associated with the tag.

-- Last changed date: Date and time the Docker container image was most recently changed.
+- Last modified date: Date and time when the Docker container image was last modified.

-- Digest: Unique identification ID of the Docker container image.
+- Digest: Unique identifier of the Docker container image.

-- Security vulnerabilities: Scan Docker container image security vulnerabilities.
+- Security vulnerabilities: Scan Docker container images for security vulnerabilities.

 Create image descriptions

-You can enter descriptions for Docker container images as short descriptions and full descriptions.
+You can add descriptions to Docker container images using Short Description and Full Description.

-- Short description: Enter a description of no more than 100 characters.
+- Short Description: Enter up to 100 characters.

-- Full description: Supports Markdown format, allowing for a more detailed description.
+- Full Description: Supports Markdown for more detailed descriptions.

-- Enter the description in the input field, and click the [Submit] button.
+- Enter the description in the input field, then click [Submit].

-- The descriptions entered in Short description are displayed in the Short description column of the list.
+- Descriptions entered in Short Description are displayed in the Short Description column of the list.

 Delete images

-To delete Docker container images uploaded to the registry, follow these steps:
+To delete Docker container images from a registry:

-- When an image is deleted, all tags of the image are also automatically deleted.
+- When an image is deleted, all associated tags are also deleted.

-Garbage collection is performed when an image or image tag is deleted.
-During garbage collection, image pushes are limited to protect data.
+Garbage collection runs when an image or tag is deleted.
+During garbage collection, image push is restricted to protect data.

 Delete image tags

-To delete tags applied to Docker container images, follow these steps:
+To delete tags applied to Docker container images:

-- In the Docker container image list, click the target Docker container image.
+- In the Docker container image list, click the target image.

-- From the details interface, click the [Tags] tab.
+- On the Registry details interface, click the [Tags] tab.

 Clean up old tags

-To delete tags applied to Docker container images, follow these steps:
+To delete tags applied to Docker container images:

-- From the details interface of the registry, click the [Move] button of the Clean up old tags field.
+- On the Registry details interface, click [Move] in the Clean up old tags section.

-- If necessary, you can use the Filter feature to only display Docker container images that meet the search conditions.
-Select the base date and whether to exclude the last tag, and click the [Apply] button.
+- Use the Filter feature to display only container images that meet the criteria.
+Select the filter, base date or count, and whether to exclude the latest tags, then click [Apply].

-To prevent images with tags of the same name from being pushed/overwritten, follow these steps:
+To prevent images with the same tag name from being pushed or overwritten:

 - In the Details tab of the Docker container images list, click